-This course consists of four sessions.
+This development program consists of four sessions.
 Application assignments will be given between each session.
 Each session will incorporate a pre-test and post-test to reinforce and measure key learning points.
 A company improvement project will be assigned and participants will give a presentation on their project at the last session.

 First two days: 8:00 a.m. to 5:00 p.m.